k-int/mod-resource-sharing/README.md

 CREATE USER folio WITH PASSWORD 'folio' SUPERUSER CREATEDB INHERIT LOGIN;

+CREATE DATABASE foliodev;
+GRANT ALL PRIVILEGES ON DATABASE foliodev to folio;
 CREATE DATABASE foliotest;
 GRANT ALL PRIVILEGES ON DATABASE foliotest to folio;
+CREATE DATABASE folio;
+GRANT ALL PRIVILEGES ON DATABASE folio to folio;

 ## Dockerized postgres